guanning03/Tree-Diagram/README.md

 Three integer dispatch queues and one store-load dispatch queue.

-Support RV32I, with Exception Flow, Sv32 Page Table, 4-way Set-Associative Instruction Cache, Data Cache, Store Buffer, Reorder Buffer and so on.
+Support RV32I, with Exception Flow and Sv32 Page Table.

 The best test case yields an IPC (Instructions Per Cycle) of 2.3.